In any given month, thousands of organizations worldwide may suffer a data breach.

 6. Anthem

 Anthem, the second-largest provider of insurance in the U.S., suffered a security incident with data loss for two months before the attack was finally detected.
-Initial entry to Anthem's system was likely gained via a watering hole attack, which is defined as the infection of malware on a website that is frequented by a firm's employees.
+Initial entry into Anthem's system was likely gained via a watering hole attack, which is defined as the infection of malware on a website that is frequently visited by a firm's employees.
 This form of attack is used to gain entry via contractors, entry-level employees, or other individuals who may be vulnerable to security threats.

 The breach was finally discovered by one of the organization's database administrators (DBA), not a member of their information security team.
 CSO Online stated in 2015 that a DBA detected unusual activity originating from their account.